serg-meus/k2/README.md

 k2
 ==

-Chess-playing program with support of XBoard/Winboard interface
+The chess playing program with support of XBoard/Winboard interface.
+Version 038.